NunoSempere/nunosempere.github.io/index.md

 # Welcome / Bienvenidos

 Welcome to Nuño's lair, with an axiomatic flair for the dramatic, the mathematic, the logical, the philosophical.
-I am Nuño Sempere, and this is where I will keep those projects of mine which I consider worthy.
+I am Nuño Sempere, I identify myself as an effective altruist and aspiring rationalist, and this is where I will keep those projects of mine which I consider worthy.
 Some of them will be in Spanish, others in German.
 If you don't understand the title, you probably won't understand the content.

-Right now, this is under construction; most links won't work.
-Sin embargo, puedes encontrar la mayoría de los textos en  [blogdelecturadenuno.blogspot.com.es](https://blogdelecturadenuno.blogspot.com.es)

 ## Recent.
 [ESPR Evaluation](https://nunosempere.github.io/ESPR-Evaluation/) (en)